GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 The contenders: Auburn (committed) and South Carolina.

-Overview: We frankly haven't been tracking Sheffield since he committed to Auburn in June, but he appears back on the Gamecocks' radar after offensive coordinator Bryan McClendon conducted an in-home visit with Sheffield early this week.
+Overview: We frankly hadn't been tracking Sheffield since he committed to Auburn in June, but he appears back on the Gamecocks' radar after offensive coordinator Bryan McClendon conducted an in-home visit with Sheffield last week.
 Sheffield says he's not currently commenting on his recruitment, but the uncertainty at Auburn right now makes Sheffield a prospect worth keeping an eye on.
+He could be on South Carolina's campus this weekend.

 Decision date: Currently committed to Auburn